iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **How a Cosmos application works (at a high-level)**

-The Cosmos SDK provides a “multistore” for defining and maintaining the state of the application's state machine.
+The Cosmos SDK provides a “**multistore**” for defining and maintaining the state of the application's state machine.
 A multistore is a way to divide the state of your application into distinct compartments.
 Each of these stores is managed by its own “module.”

 The power of the Cosmos SDK lies in this unique type of **modularity**, where each module defines and maintains a subset of the state that makes up the overall blockchain application.
 Here are a few examples:

-* **Bank**: This module lets you enable tokens and token transfers within your application.
+* **Bank module**: Lets you have tokens and token transfers within your application.
-* **Auth**: With the Auth module you can create and manage accounts and signatures.
+* **Auth module**: Lets you create and manage accounts and signatures.
-* **Staking and Slashing**: You can encode the rules for building a Proof-of-Stake consensus mechanism with this module.
+* **Staking and Slashing modules**: Lets you encode the rules for building a Proof-of-Stake consensus mechanism.

 **Each module is essentially a little state machine that can be combined with one another to generate the overall state machine.**